xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- bug (gil)     Mark the sequence dirty when sequence duration is changed to prompt for save on exit.
+Fixes #563.
    -- bug (gil)     Fix jumping back to start briefly after an unpause.
 Fixes #565.
 2016.28  May 10, 2016
    -- bug (gil) Better fix for effects dragging past zero.
 This fixes dragging a timing mark to zero seconds.